MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-development-overview/walkthrough-creating-a-configuration-file-for-hosted-web-core.md

 ---
-title: "Walkthrough: Creating a Configuration File for Hosted Web Core" ms.date: "10/07/2016" ms.assetid: d7d79047-cb09-4e1d-b7c8-5b48951be121
+title: "Walkthrough: Creating a Configuration File for Hosted Web Core" ms.date: "10/07/2016"
+description: The Walkthrough, Creating a Configuration File for Hosted Web Core, demonstrates how to create a configuration file for the Hosted Web Core features in IIS 7. ms.assetid: d7d79047-cb09-4e1d-b7c8-5b48951be121
 ---
 # Walkthrough: Creating a Configuration File for Hosted Web Core